gatsbyjs/gatsby/docs/docs/glossary/build.md

 _Build_ refers to the process of compiling your site.
 During a build, or at _build time_, your project gets transformed from component files to optimized HTML, CSS, and JavaScript files that you can [deploy](/docs/glossary#deploy) to your hosting provider.

 There are a few ways to create a build.
-You can build your site locally on your computer using the [Gatsby CLI](https://www.gatsbyjs.org/docs/gatsby-cli/#build), and then deploy changes to your [host](/docs/glossary#hosting).
+You can build your site locally on your computer using the [Gatsby CLI](/docs/gatsby-cli/#build), and then deploy changes to your [host](/docs/glossary#hosting).
 If you use [Gatsby Cloud](https://www.gatsbyjs.com/), you can take advantage of [Gatsby Builds](/blog/2020-01-27-announcing-gatsby-builds-and-reports/), a feature available with every Gatsby Cloud account.
 You can also use a [continuous deployment](/docs/glossary/continuous-deployment/) service such as [AWS Amplify](/docs/deploying-to-aws-amplify/) or [Netlify](/docs/deploying-to-netlify/).

-For larger teams or larger projects, you may want to use a continuous deployment approach to creating your build.
+For larger teams or larger projects, you may want to use a continuous deployment approach to create builds.
 Each CD/CI service works slightly differently.
 Almost all of them, however, use the contents of a Git repository to build your site.

 Gatsby Cloud, for example, integrates with [GitHub](https://github.com/), and a number of hosted [content management systems](/docs/glossary#cms).
-It creates a new build after every commit, although you can also trigger a build manually.
+Gatsby Cloud creates a new build after every commit, although you can also trigger a build manually.

-With a continuous deployment workflow, each commit to your version control repository triggers a new build and a round of automated testing.
-If your change passes the tests, it will be deployed to your hosting environment.

 ### Using Gatsby <abbr>CLI</abbr>